 The simple yet beautiful rhythm portion of the song sounds great on acoustic guitar or on an electric guitar with a little chorus.
 This video resource (below right) shows you an easy version — with a capo at the third fret, you will just need G, D, and A.

 And since the strumming pattern more or less repeats throughout the song, you’ll probably be able to learn it relatively quickly.
-If you primarily play acoustic rock or want to work on playing and singing at the same time, this unforgettable Tom Petty song is a great choice to start with.
+If you primarily play acoustic rock or want to work on playing and singing simultaneously, this unforgettable Tom Petty song is a great choice to start with.

 17.”You Really Got Me” — Van Halen

 The Van Halen track “You Really Got Me” (Video below left) is one of the best easy rock songs for beginners to learn, too.
-This tutorial (Video below right) takes you through a beginner-friendly version of the song.
+This tutorial (Video below right) takes you through a beginner-friendly song version.
 Since it’s not quite as complex as so many other Van Halen songs, it’s ideal for beginner rockers who want to start honing their style and power chord techniques.

 18. “Dead Flowers” — The Rolling Stones